Cosecha takes new tack on immigration advocacy by focusing on the people

 “[The movement was] developed by organizers who watched immigration reform stall in Congress for over a decades,” the group’s website states.
 The movement seeks to generate popular support for Cosecha’s outlook and let policymakers develop measures to achieve it.

 “How do they create a policy to ensure permanent protections for all immigrants?”
 Mota asked.
 “That’s what the electeds’ and policymakers’ role is to do.
 And that’s what we expect them to do.
 Were just telling them what we want.”

-Cosecha has announced intentions to hold a seven-week strike later this year.
+Cosecha has announced intentions to hold a seven-day strike later this year.

 Yawu Miller contributed to this story